Terminology

 • A Prelude is a library providing language-specific access to the Applet API.

-• A Runner is a binary implementing the Board API and running the Scheduler.
+• A Runner is a binary implementing the Board API and calling the Scheduler.

-• The Scheduler is the software implementing all the platform logic and fits between the Board API and the Applet API.
+• The Scheduler is the software implementing all the platform logic.
+It sits between the Board API and the Applet API.

 • A Platform is the binary made of a Runner and the Scheduler.